CAPhO Conference 2026

 Applied Decision Making for Oncology Pharmacy Technicians.
 Real Life Scenarios: What Would You Do?

-This interactive session uses real life oncology pharmacy scenarios to strengthen decision making skills in high-risk, fast paced environments.
-Participants will review common and complex situations involving hazardous drug handling, workflow interruptions, communication challenges, and patient safety risks.
-Through guided discussion and “what would you do?” scenarios, technicians will practice applying guidelines, professional judgement, and escalation pathways to support safe and effective oncology pharmacy practice.
+This interactive session used real life oncology pharmacy scenarios to strengthen decision making skills in high-risk, fast paced environments.
+Participants reviewed common and complex situations involving hazardous drug handling, workflow interruptions, communication challenges, and patient safety risks.
+Through guided discussion and “what would you do?” scenarios, technicians practiced applying guidelines, professional judgement, and escalation pathways to support safe and effective oncology pharmacy practice.

 Learning Objectives: